lorenzpfei/capacity-planning-backend/README.md

 perform correct calculations without adaptation.
 To add a new provider for tasks or tracking, create a new class in the corresponding directory in [/app/Services/](./app/Services) and implement the interface.

+## Getting started

+1. Start your mariadb database.
+2. Create your Environment File `cp .env.example .env` and configure your data.
+3. Run the database migrations `php artisan migrate`.
+4. Have users register by logging in through the oAuth endpoint.
+5. Import the tasks of the users by running `php artisan import:tasks [userId]`.
+If the tracking data can not be imported directly via the tasks provider, import the tracking data by running `php artisan import:trackings`.
+6. After that, import the time offs (vacation, sickness...) running `php artisan import:timeoffs`.
+7. Start the app running `php artisan serve` or [deploy](https://laravel.com/docs/10.x/deployment]) your app (Probably you have to overwrite `bootstrap/cache/config.php` again in production).

 ## Development